The Last Temptation of Krust: Cultural references

 The episode title is a reference to the controversial novel (and later film) The Last Temptation of Christ.
-In addition to Jay Leno, other real-life comedians that portrayed themselves in the episode include Steven Wright, Janeane Garofalo, Bobcat Goldthwait, and Bruce Baum, whose appearance helped increase his popularity.
+In addition to Jay Leno, other real-life comedians who portrayed themselves in the episode are Steven Wright, Janeane Garofalo, Bobcat Goldthwait, and Bruce Baum, whose appearance helped increase his popularity.
+Garofalo would return to guest star again as herself in the season 23 episode "The Ten-Per-Cent Solution".
 Krusty's "Krustylu Studios" is a spoof on the company Desilu studios, set up by Lucille Ball and her husband Desi Arnaz, where the series Star Trek was once filmed.
 During Krusty's "bender to end all benders" montage, he is seen drinking out of and vomiting into the Stanley Cup.
 The National Hockey League sent a letter regarding this scene.
 Mike Scully described it as a "kind of a cease and desist", but the production staff decided not to cut the scene from the episode.
+(Of note, Fox was a national television rightsholder for NHL games at the time this episode originally aired.)
 The poem recited by Krusty when he announces his retirement from comedy is based on "To an Athlete Dying Young" by A. E. Housman.
 Krusty attends the coffee shop Java the Hut, a reference to the Star Wars character Jabba the Hutt.
 Additionally, Krusty's anti-commercialism and anti-corporate stances, along with styling his hair in a ponytail, is a reference to comedian George Carlin who styled his hair the same way later in his career and often had anti-capitalist, anti-consumerist and anti-commercialist overtones in his performance.